 For non-pay-scale and pay-scale employees, the variable remuneration is an annual voluntary one-off payment in accordance with the company agreement.
-The amount depends on the personal performance of employees in positions of special responsibility (performance component) and the business result (earnings component).
+The amount depends on the personal performance of employees in positions of special responsibility (performance component) and the business result, as well as the result of the respective organizational unit (result component).
 Employees who bear special responsibilities include division and department heads, non-pay-scale employees in Investment Banking, relationship managers in Private & Corporate Banking and Asset Servicing, branch managers and all non-pay-scale employees in Financial Markets, Treasury and Internal Audit.